LenShustek/readtape/README.txt

 Now that the basic mechanism works, it should be possible to adapt this for other media: 5- and 7-track tapes, other densities, and other encoding schemes.

+Thanks to: Paul Pierce for the original inspiration, Al Kossow for the tape drive and for suggesting Saleae, and Grant Saviers for detailed consulting on the nitty-gritties.